Foundation Document: Potomac Heritage National Scenic Trail (October 2014)

 Potomac Heritage NST Interpretive Concept Plan

 A series of meetings and discussions in 2004 led to completion of an "interpretive concept plan," which established a foundation for interpretation, described opportunities and provided some direction for Trail stakeholders.
 Click here to download the document.

-In addition, the Trail Office provides Trail segment managers with a copy of Identity Guidelines for Trail Partners (2006) as a tool to indicate the thematic and physical connections between and among Trail segments and related resources.
+In addition, the Trail Office provides Trail segment managers with a set of Identity Guidelines for Trail Partners (2006) and related media as tools to develop and maintain thematic and physical connections between and among Trail segments and related resources.
 To download a copy of the Guidelines only, click here (PDF, 19.3 MB).

 More about planning, management and administration